Mangesh-Bhattacharya/Python-Projects/README.md

 ## Usage

-To use any of these scripts, simply execute the desired script from the command line:
+To use any of these scripts, execute the desired script from the command line:

 ```bash
 python <script_name>.py